 To be given the chance to be among the first to walk such a historic trail is always a pleasure.
 There is that sense of being the latter-day explorer; of seeing something few have seen before.
 The Liechtenstein Trail, however, is for several reasons in a category of its own.
-Of course, to celebrate a nation’s tercentenary - yes, Liechtenstein turned 300 years old in 2019 - by designing a walk traversing each of its municipalities is a cool concept anyway: if you hike the entirety of this path you will be passing either directly or in sight of almost every point of significance in the country in a long weekend (even in the mountain resort Malbun is an additonal 7km walk).
+Of course, to celebrate a nation’s tercentenary - yes, Liechtenstein turned 300 years old in 2019 - by designing a walk traversing each of its municipalities is a cool concept anyway.
+If you hike the entirety of this path you will be passing either directly or in sight of almost every point of significance in the country in a long weekend (except the mountain resort Malbun, 7km off the trail).
 What other trail in the world can claim that?
 And unlike most new trails, which visit all the big sights they can conceivably twist past, the Liechtenstein Trail impresses you by taking you to the little things.
 So rather than sticking high up in the mountains for which Liechtenstein is justly famous, this path takes you everywhere: the snow-capped peaks are there, but so are the lonely forests, the Alpine meadows, the Rhine valley, the villages and towns.
 It is a path that seeks to subvert expectations rather than conform to clichés.
 Many of the places it goes even Liechtensteiners do not know about.

 Central Balzers very much personifies the rural idyll: where most large villages have been over-run by car parks and thoughtless municipal planning, here the spaces are filled with delightful vineyards and pastures.
 The highlight is the fortress, terracotta-turreted Gutenberg Castle, which crests a vineyard-cloaked hill in the centre.
 Dating from the early 12th century it is thought to have been the one-time residence of Minnesinger Heinrich von Frauenberg, an important troubadour that contributed several songs to the Codex Manesse, the most comprehensive body of medieval High German courtly love poetry.
 In Balzers too I am introduced to what would become a recurring (and much welcomed) theme on the walk: lovingly restored ornamental drinking fountains!
 Nothing brightens the mood of a long-distance hiker more than a regular source of free, clean water, and so I leave Balzers in high spirits.

 The path then diverts away from the main road into meadows and forested Alpine foothills.
-Balzers, the fourth-biggest settlement in Liechtenstein, is but a large village, so by comparison the next place of note, Säga/Triesen, is a hamlet half-hidden in trees.
-Here the serendipitous Lawena Museum charts the history of electricity: water-generated power, prevalent here because of the proximity of mountains and the Rhine, meant the country played an important role in the Industrial Revolution, and laid the foundations for Liechtenstein’s glut of famous businesses today.
-There is also a lovely campsite here, Camping Mittagspritze AG.
+Balzers, the fourth-biggest settlement in Liechtenstein, is but a large village, so by comparison the next place of note, Neugrütt, is a hamlet half-hidden in trees.
+Here the serendipitous Lawena Museum charts the history of electricity: water-generated power, prevalent here because of the proximity of mountains and the Rhine, meant the country played an important role in the Industrial Revolution, and laid the foundations for Liechtenstein’s glut of famous businesses today (the country has more limited companies per capita than anywhere else in the world).
+There is also a lovely campsite here, Camping Mittagspitze.

 It is a serene amble up through the woods and meadows to Triesen, a beguiling small town scattered down a steep hillside.
-Triesen contains the most important surviving remnant of Liechtenstein’s afore-mentioned Industrial Revolution legacy: the bombastic 1863-built weaving mill known as Jenny, Spörry & Cie.
+Triesen contains the most important surviving remnant of Liechtenstein’s afore-mentioned Industrial Revolution legacy: the bombastic 1863-built weaving mill known as the Jenny, Spoerry & Cie.
 I am glad to take a break from the trail with a stop at Italian restaurant Osteria Adler.
 If I had wondered where everyone was in Triesen, I needn’t have done: they were all packed into this inviting little joint for lunch!
+Italian food is big in Triesen: of the three places to eat, the two best are Italian and the third still serves pizza.
 Looking up at the route ahead with a bellyful of quattro stagioni, I see what seemed like snow blanketing a ridge high above.
 A closer examination reveals that the snow is actually the white-walled houses of Triesenberg glimmering 450 metres up, dizzyingly perched across sharply sloping foothills.

 Luggage Transport Service / Hotel offers